Streppel/genPass/README.md

 - Alphanumeric passwords
 - Alphanumeric with symbols (~!@#$%^&*()_-+?)

-Please note that currently we do not support fancy stuff like entropy control at the moment, leaving it entirely in control of [crypto/rand](https://godoc.org/crypto/rand).
+Please note that currently we do not support "fancy stuff" like entropy control at the moment, leaving it entirely in control of [crypto/rand](https://godoc.org/crypto/rand).

 Examples: